cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolution.md

 - In metadata make `did` property to be of `DID` type instead of `Any`
 - DID URL Dereferencing: handle links to provide DID fragments and convert them to the desired format - Cheqd DID resolver functionality.

+## Decision

+Add a new application/library for did-resolution

 ### Cheqd resolver

 ### Option 1 (chosen)

-Host the resolver separately from the ledger as an additional web service.
+Host the resolver separately from the ledger as an additional resolution service.
 Interaction with other applications and resolvers will implement the following schema:

 ![Cheqd did resolver](assets/adr-010-DID-resolver-diagram.png)
 [Cheqd did sequence diagram](assets/adr-010-DID-resolver-diagram.puml)